rkhidesh/100-Days-Of-Code/Log.md

 ## Day 1

 ### Today's progress:
-I finished the Day 1 module and I learned the basics of Python.
+I finished the Day 1 module, and I learned the basics of Python.
 I completed 4 exercises that comes with the module:
 ![image](https://user-images.githubusercontent.com/102761065/166324060-ae88a8a9-1c62-4107-a1a7-b786cd452462.png)

 ### Thoughts:
-Python is pretty easy for beginners and I'm enjoying it very much!
+Python is pretty easy for beginners, and I'm enjoying it very much!

 ### Link(s) To Work:
 - [Day1](https://github.com/rkhidesh/100-Days-Of-Code/blob/main/100%20Days/day1.py) A very small and simple Python project.